jasonsamoagobrrr/goshare/README.md

 - possibly built in support for other upload services (this would mean changing the form title and response data based of selected provider, probably best to add provider classes if we do this)
 - stdin functionality (shuold be dummy easy to add just pump the "files" channel, although I am very tempeted to add an init func based off configurations to then we can better injest/map the files before just running)
 - download functionality, personally i dont see the need for this but at the same time its like 10 lines of code to add so why not :/ )
-- I may add in a configuration class to then have a default config as well as a few pre-defined configs and better error logging as we need to have services running before the crawling etc begin. (im lazy and probably wont ever do this)
+- I may add in a configuration class / package to then have a default config as well as a few pre-defined configs and better error logging as we need to have services running before the crawling etc begin. (im lazy and probably wont ever do this)
+- Encryption package
+- multiple output formats (CSV,HTML,etc)
-- "BIG PUSH protocol" (not raelly a protocol but sounds cool) idea would be to act similarly to AXEL but in a push manner rather that a pull...
+- "BIG PUSH protocol" (not really a protocol but sounds cool) idea would be to act similarly to AXEL but in a push manner rather that a pull...
 I dont think its possible but hey, dont let your dreams be memes lol.

 ### Known issues
 - Encrypted files when decrypted are fucked (basically encryption is jacked up right now, dont mess with it unless you wanna help fix it, pretty sure its due to the tempfile creation and how im choosing to read the file data (os.open vs ioutil.read etc etc) lol)
+- Bad use of go routines
+- file mapping done ineffectivly, would be great if was from a stdin streak but not for a gaurenteed file layout

 ### why did i make this?
 Mainly to get better at working with files and coding in golang (this is my like 3rd time doing el go).
 Also have a binary aval that can run on most systems thats ready to dump files fast onto a secure 3rd part.